 Scary, right?

-In such a scary driving environment, what can you do to avoid angry drivers, manage your own traffic-induced frustration, and generally stay safe on the road?
+So, what can you do to avoid angry drivers, manage your own traffic-induced frustration, and generally stay safe on the road?
 Here are some basics on how to identify and deal with aggressive driving.

-Defining Road Rage and Aggressive Driving
+Defining Road Rage and Identifying Aggressive Driving

 The National Highway Traffic Safety Administration (NHTSA) defines aggressive driving as when “an individual commits a combination of moving traffic offenses so as to endanger other persons or property.”
 Road rage, according to the NHTSA, emerged as a label to “describe the angry and violent behaviors at the extreme of the aggressive driving continuum.”